Authentication

 Sharp provides a login controller and view, which requires a session based guard.
 If you are in this case, you can use this default implementation and benefit from some classic features.

-You can display a “Remember me” checkbox to the user:
+You can display a “Remember me” checkbox to the user, and leverage rate limiting to prevent brute force attacks:

 // [...]